kazmiermik/kazmiermik.github.io/_posts/2019-10-31-Wiedza-a-odwaga-by-zacząć...md

 ---
-title: 'Wiedza a odwaga, by zacząć... old'
+title: 'Wiedza a odwaga, by zacząć...'
 published: true
 description: this is a test.
 ---